Omni-guides/Tuxborn/Readme2.md

 **Steam Deck Specific:**

 ⚠️ ❗ **Photo Mode:** We've included [PhotoMode](https://www.nexusmods.com/skyrimspecialedition/mods/91701), but unfortunately the button mapping for controlling it is very troublesome on gamepad/deck on the BFCO profiles - you can end up with the camera a bit stuck.
 To get out of this stuck camera, you need to run "tfc" twice in the in-game console.
 Unfortunately, this does not work on Steam Deck.
-Thanks to Todd for that one. ⚠️ ❗
+Thanks to d for that one. ⚠️ ❗

 Boot Time of the game - Modded Skyrim can take an awfully long time to boot on Steam Deck.
 Even more when you have as much content as Tuxborn does, and have so many methods applied to try and squeeze out every FPS we can.
 Timing on the original LCD Steam Deck, it takes roughly 10 minutes to fully load the game to the main menu.
 We have tried to bring this down, but is part of the cost of having so many mods included in the list.
 If we discover any way to lessen this initial load time, we will absolutely implement it.